gyurasan/Test-Projekt/docs/usagesub.md

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use submodule Lumache, first install it using pip:

 ```console
 (.venv) $ pip install lumache